-It’s been chanted at football games, printed on T-shirts and repeated by U.S. politicians — but what exactly is the meaning of the viral slogan “Let’s Go Brandon”?
+The phrase "Let's Go Brandon" has been chanted at football games, printed on T-shirts and repeated by U.S. politicians — but what exactly does it mean?

-The phrase began making the rounds in October following a race at the Talladega Superspeedway in Alabama.
-NASCAR driver Brandon Brown was being interviewed by NBC Sports reporter Kelli Stavast as the crowd behind him chanted something difficult to make out.
+The phrase began making the rounds in October 2021 following a NASCAR race at the Talladega Superspeedway in Alabama.
+Driver Brandon Brown was being interviewed by NBC Sports reporter Kelli Stavast as the crowd behind him chanted something difficult to make out.

 Stavast suggested that the crowd was saying, “Let’s go, Brandon!”
 However, it later became apparent that the crowd was shouting, “F--- Joe Biden.”